bertkdowns/pyomo-replace/paper/paper.md

 # Conclusion

-Variable replacement provides an alternative way of maintaining a square model in an equation oriented framework, particularly when scaling up to larger equation oriented models.
+Variable replacement provides an alternative way of maintaining a square model in an equation-oriented framework, particularly when scaling up to larger equation-oriented models.

 If state variables are defined on each block added to a model, those who use the model do not need to first square the problem.
 Degrees of freedom are kept at zero through any changes that are made to the flowsheet.
 The coupling between state variables and fixed variables provides a more interpretable way of reasoning about the model, bringing the relationships between variables to the forefront.
 Additionally, a set of state variables and initial guesses for them makes it simpler to build initialisation and scaling methods.
 The Ahuora Digital Twin Platform provides a case study on how this is beneficial, particularly when using a GUI tool for modelling.

 While this paper introduces Variable Replacement as a method and purview it's potential benefits, further research is required to systematically evaluate the interpretability and initialisation advantages across different types of equation-oriented models.
-Nonetheless, these techniques hold promise to standardise the creation and use of libraries of equation oriented models.
+Nonetheless, these techniques hold promise to standardise the creation and use of libraries of equation-oriented models.
 This would enable Equation-Oriented modelling to be used in a more maintainable way on large projects, such as Process Digital Twins, in the future.

 # Appendix